waseemingly/tp/docs/UserGuide.md

   > **3. Organised**

 Here’s an overview of how CodeContact can help you streamline your project management processes.
-* Store and edit information about developers and clients related to projects
+* Store and edit information about developers and clients related to projects.
-* Store and manage projects and their deadlines
+* Store and manage projects and their deadlines.
-* Assign projects to developers and clients
+* Assign projects to developers and clients.

 If you are familiar with CodeContact, jump to our [**Table of Contents**](#table-of-contents) to find out what you are looking for!